chrisnoonan98675/site/xl-deploy/how-to/create-a-provider.markdown

 - XL Deploy 5.5.0
 ---

 In XL Deploy, a *provider* is a set of credentials needed to connect to a cloud technology.
-You can group providers logically in *ecosystems*, and then provision packages to them.
+You can group providers logically in [*provisioning environments*](/xl-deploy/how-to/create-a-provisioning-environment.html), and then provision packages to them.

 To create a provider: